 So changing your number will keep someone you know from calling you, but it won’t protect you from spam.
 And after a few days or weeks, soon enough you’ll start getting those spam calls again.

-How Much Does It Cost to Change My Number?
+How Much Does It Cost to Change Your Number?

 Let’s say you’re set on changing your number.
 The cost to do so depends on who your carrier is.
 It also matters what kind of number you want to change.